webis-de/summary-workbench/README.md

 | model_setup.py                                             | yes                                      | Is used to setup your application (i.e. download models).
 Leave it empty if no external data is needed.
 The file is required to remind the plugin creator that external data should be stored locally.
 All plugins can run without writing anything into this file but this can lead to performance issues (i.e. the models are downloaded on every restart of the container). |
 | Pipfile.lock, Pipfile, requirements.txt                    | yes (one)                                | contains the packages required by your application                                                                                                                                                                                                                                                                                                                             |

-## Plugin config.yaml
+## config.yaml

-Following Options can be specify in the `config.yaml`:
+Following Options can be specified in the `config.yaml`:

 | option      | required                          | description                                                                                                                                                                                                                    |
 | ----------- | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |